Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 Company Logo - Home Link

-WHEN DO YOU NEED TICKETS TO THE HOLOCAUST MUSEUM:
+WHEN DO YOU NEED TICKETS TO THE HOLOCAUST MUSEUM

-Starting March 01, 2023, you do not need a ticket to enter the museum, travelling exhibit or Daniel's Story.
-You will however still need a ticket to visit the permanent exhibit.
+You do not need a ticket to enter the museum, traveling exhibit, or Daniel's Story.

 Entry is free.
 In fact, the Holocaust Museum is one of the top free things to do in DC.